Mansi06Salar/cara-ecommerce-mern/README.md

 npm run make-admin -- admin@example.com
 ```

-Use the same email address that was used during registration.
+5. Use the **same email address that you registered with**.

-After the command confirms that the account is now an admin, login using the **same email and password originally used during registration**.
+6. After the terminal confirms that the account is now an admin, go to the Login page.
+7. Login using the **same email and password used during registration**.

-The **Dashboard** option will then become available in the navigation bar.
+8. The **Dashboard** option will now become available.

-> Running `make-admin` changes the account's role to `admin`.
+> `make-admin` only changes the registered account's role from `user` to `admin`.
 It does not change the account's password.
----

 # Application Flow